A Comprehensive Survey of Image-Based Food Recognition and Volume Estimation Methods for Dietary Assessment: Food Ingredient Classification

 \section{Food Ingredient Classification}

 Over the past few years, nutritional awareness among people is increasing due to their intolerance towards certain types of food, mild or severe obesity problems, or simply because of interest in maintaining a healthy diet.
 This rise in nutritional awareness has also stirred a shift in the technological domain, as several mobile applications facilitate people in keeping track of their diet.
 However, such applications hardly offer features for automated food ingredient recognition.
 For this purpose, several proposed models use multi-label learning for food ingredient recognition.
 It \cite{ml2} can be defined as the prediction of more than one output category for each input sample.
 Therefore, food ingredient recognition is known as a multi-label learning problem.
 Marc Bolanos et al. have deployed CNN as a multi-label predictor to discover recipes in terms of the list of ingredients from food images \cite{ml3}.
 Similarly, Yunan Wang et al. \cite{ml4}, used multi-label learning for mixed dish recognition, as they have no distinctive boundaries among them.
 Therefore labelling bounding boxes for each dish is a challenging task.
 Another system proposed by Amaia Salvador et al., \cite{ml5} regenerates recipes from provided food images along with cooking instructions.
 On other hand, Jingjing Chen and Chong-Wah Ngo \cite{hclassification1} proposed deep architectures for food ingredient recognition and food categorization and evaluated their proposed system on a large Chinese food dataset with highly complex food images.
+Moreover, food ingredient recognition is often overlooked and is a challenging task, as it requires training samples under different cooking and cutting methods for robust recognition.
+Therefore, methods proposed by Chen et al.\cite{lr1} and J. Chen et al. \cite{lr14} focuses around food ingredient recognition. \cite{lr1} deploys multi-relational graph convolutional network which is later evaluated on Chinese and Japanese food dataset resulting in 36.7\% for UECFOOD-100 and 48.8\% for VireoFood-172.
+However, \cite{lr14} proposed DCNN based method for food ingredient recognition and achieved Top1 accuracy up to 86.91\% and Top 5 accuracy up to 97.59\% for Vireo Food-251.
 Furthermore, Table \ref{multilabel} provides brief information about accuracy scores of proposed systems along with methods and dataset used.